areaDetector/ADCompVision/README.md

 # ADCompVision

-A plugin that will allow for Open CV based computer vision intergation with EPICS area detector
+A plugin that will allow for a comprehensive implementation of Open CV based computer vision intergation with EPICS area detector

-This plugin is still in development
+Check the RELEASE.md file or the website https://jwlodek.github.io/ADCompVision for release notes on current versions.

 ### Installation